crycode-de/node-ina226/README.md

   console.log('Current: ' + current.toFixed(2) + 'A');
 })

-// Then read the actual bus voltage and calulate the power .then(ina.readBusVoltage.bind(ina))
+// Then read the actual bus voltage and calculate the power .then(ina.readBusVoltage.bind(ina))
 .then(function(){
   var power = ina.calcPower();